Vol0kin/Vol0kin/README.md

 I'm Vladislav.
 Nice to meet you!
 Here you can find some information about me:

 - :triangular_ruler: I have a Bachelor's Degree in Computer Science and a Master's Degree in Data Science.
-- :technologist: Currently I'm working as a Software Engineer developing multiplatform mobile applications.
+- :technologist: Currently I'm working as a Software Engineer at StreamSets.
-- :rocket: I'm interested in AI in general and its applications.
-- :seedling: At the moment I'm interested in learning and/or deepening my knowledge in the following subjects:
-  + Tensorflow
-  + PyTorch
-  + :brain: Bayesian statistics and bayesian learning
-  + :robot: Reinforcement learning

 Some other facts about me: